Macon Gunstocks How to Install

 1. FITTING: When fitting a gun stock, regardless of the model, it is always best to start by closely comparing your original part to your new machine inlet part.
 Often small ridges and machining imperfections can be noted and cleaned using whatever appropriate scraping tool or file the application would require.
 A common practice by stock makers and gunsmiths.

 Note: a rotary grinding tool i.e. Foredom or Dremmel, while not mandatory, is an excellent advantage for any gunstock installer.
 In addition to a good assortment of small files (needle files) and standard size files, we recommend an assortment of stock makers chisels and scraping tools, which can be found in starter sets at most suppliers.
 Also, a good soft jaw bench vise to hold your project secure.
-Also, you will need inletters black which can be purchased for $10.00.
+Also, you will need inletters black.